Mental Health Aids logo

 Download a poster with information on accessing mental health service in a crisis here (pdf).

-Sometimes our whānau needs to enhance their wellbeing t be able to support a person experiencing mental health and/or addiction concerns.
+Sometimes our whānau need to enhance their wellbeing to be able to support a person experiencing mental health and/or addiction concerns.

 • Atareira - Services for family whānau of people with mental health or addictions concerns: 04 499 1049 / download brochure